Best Google Assistant Speakers Android Central 2021

 Best Soundbar: Sonos Beam

 When you think of smart speakers, you likely think of standalone gadgets you place throughout your home.
-That's the shape most of them take, but the Sonos Beam is a little different.
+That's the shape most of them take, but the Sonos Beam is slightly different.
 Instead, this is a powerful soundbar and Google Assistant speaker crammed into one awesome package.

 Once everything's hooked up and ready to go, the Beam delivers exquisite sound.
 Bass is powerful, there's fantastic channel separation to bring your content to life, and the Beam sounds just as good whether you're watching a movie or listening to music.
 It's also a fully-functioning Google Assistant speaker, along with support for Alexa and AirPlay 2.